josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🐝_fluellen_was_right.md

 ---

-## 🏛️ VI.
-Comedy Does Not Cancel Legitimacy
+## 🏛️ Comedy Does Not Cancel Legitimacy

 A major feature of British political culture is the tendency to:
 - mock authority,